Main Gallery

 ‘The UK discards nearly a million tonnes of textiles every year ‘ (WRAP)

 This exploration of some of the aspects of textile sustainability consists of two parts.
-Firstly the CREATE Centre hosts a permanent exhibition of information about textile sustainability, including advice, explanations, and facts and figures.
-This exhibition is open during CREATE opening hours.
+Firstly the Create Centre hosts a permanent exhibition of information about textile sustainability, including advice, explanations, and facts and figures.
+This exhibition is open during Create opening hours.
 The second part is the practical activity days that take place on most Wednesdays from mid morning to mid afternoon.
 Here the exhibition is extended to include examples of domestic items made from fabrics that would otherwise have been sent to landfill.
 In addition, such items as cushions, tea cosies, table mats and many other items are being made on the spot, with the intention of encouraging visitors to start or continue their own work.
-At all the times the exhibition and practical activities are open, free small fabric pieces are usually available so that visitors can take them to incorporate in their own projects.

 As part of Bristol’s 2015 Green Capital celebrations, 14 unique community inspired projects were commissioned for each of it’s Neighbourhood Partnerships.
 Mufti Games with Baggator Young People’s Project successfully pitched to Ashley, Lawrence Hill and Easton Partnership to create a fun project highlighting issues relating to household waste, fly-tipping, and recycling in the local area.